 - Video content

-An established SaaS marketing agency will develop well-written and compelling content that aligns with your brand’s values and voice and helps to establish thought leadership in your industry.
+Established SaaS content marketing agencies will develop well-written and compelling content that aligns with your brand’s values and voice and helps to establish thought leadership in your industry.
 When trying to decide if an agency is the right fit for your business, take a look at the way they tell their own story.
 If they describe their services in a straightforward, simple but engaging manner, you can trust that they will be able to do the same for you.

 But creating content that tells the story of your business and positions your products and services in a positive light is not the only thing a SaaS agency should deliver.
 An effective content strategy is one that puts the audience at the center, meaning the content is structured around the customer’s sales journey and offers value.

 The key is to understand the customer’s pain points, goals, and communication preferences.
 A successful B2B marketing agency will establish your buyer personas at the very start so that they are able to anticipate what the customer wants at each phase of their buying process and each piece of content is mapped to the buyer's journey developed to meet those needs.

 As a SaaS company, your buyer personas are bound to evolve as your business grows.
 Be sure to choose to work with a SaaS inbound marketing agency that continuously optimizes your target personas, so that they can continue to provide effective content.

 The bottom line – experienced top SaaS marketing companies will understand your customers as well as you do.
 It’s up to you to establish this from the get-go for the best results.

 If content is king, SEO is its crown.
 Without a crown, you might not know a man is king.
 In the same way, you can write thousands of high quality blogs that are full of groundbreaking information about your industry… but without an effective SEO strategy to support them, this content may not be discovered by your audience.